Mikki99/DPS-AI-Challenge/README.md

 ## Bonus
 For the bonus part, I built another model for the task of sentiment analysis with TensorFlow, using IMDB data set.
 The tutorial I followed can be found [here](https://www.tensorflow.org/tutorials/keras/text_classification).
 The end-to-end process was analogous to the original challenge task.
 All relevant files, including the code, can be found under the directory ```textcl```.

+Additionally, a short video describing the workflow for solving the challenge can be found under the ```video``` directory.